zjy-dev/de-fuzz/README.md

 ## Work Flow

+- 2025-01-23: Updated documentation to reflect unified seed structure (C + Makefile + run.sh) and removed deprecated seed type parameter.
 - 2025-08-01: Updated seed plan to reflect the three seed types.
 - 2025-07-31: Created plan for the report module.
-- 2025-07-31: Reviewed and updated all module plans.
+- 2025-07-31: Reviewed and updated all module plans. -->